mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 ## Environment

 To begin, let's describe the environment.
 The environment will consist of a target 'x' at the center of the screen.
-The robot 'o' will be spawned at a random location and will be able to move in any direction.
-The robot's objective will be to reach the target 'x'.
+The puck 'o' will be spawned at a random location and will be able to move in any direction.
+The puck's objective will be to reach the target 'x'.

 <canvas id="puck_env"></canvas>
 <script>